BONSAI: Bayesian Optimization with Natural Simplicity and Interpretability: Experiments

 \subsection{Results}

 We report optimization performance over the number of evaluations, the best objective found for a given number of active dimensions, and candidate generation time.
-For multi-objective problems, we report the hypervolume found versus the average active dimensions of the points in the Pareto set.
+For multi-objective problems, we report, for each sparsity level $k=0,\dots,D$, the hypervolume of the feasible Pareto frontier formed by all evaluated points with at most $k$ active dimensions (i.e., $\|\bm x - \bm x^{\mathrm{def}}\|_0 \le k$).
 We report the mean and $\pm$ 2 standard errors across 20 replications.
+In the bottom row of Figures~\ref{fig:synthetic} and~\ref{fig:real}, we overlay a marker per method summarizing each replication's \emph{minimal-intervention solution}: the sparsest explored configuration satisfying the relative $\epsilon$-constraint of Section~\ref{sec:problem_setting} at $\epsilon = 0.2$ (i.e., within 20\% of the default-to-optimum improvement); for multi-objective problems, an analogous hypervolume-based criterion is used (defined in Appendix~\ref{appdx:empirical}).
+Since these per-replication points are bounded and skewed, each is first snapped to the closest point on the method's mean PF, and we plot the median across replications with 25th--75th percentile error bars in both sparsity and objective.
+These markers operationalize the global $\epsilon$-constrained objective from Section~\ref{sec:bonsai} for a concrete choice of $\epsilon$.

 Across all benchmarks, we find that BONSAI yields consistently favorable sparsity–performance trade-offs: it produces substantially simpler recommendations while maintaining competitive performance with respect to the objective (or hypervolume), and it is typically the fastest default-aware method with respect to generation time.
-On synthetic benchmarks in Figure~\ref{fig:synthetic}, we find that BONSAI recovers near-optimal solutions with very few active parameters—at or close to the true number of relevant parameters.
-While standard BO can achieve strong objective values in these settings, it typically does so via dense changes; in contrast, BONSAI focuses on the sparse-recommendation regime by construction and yields better objective values (or hypervolume) at comparable sparsity levels.
-IR and ER also find near-optimal sparse solutions, but IR fails to find the optimal solution on the Hartmann 50d problem, and BONSAI outperforms ER on DTLZ2 50d.
+The minimal-intervention markers make this concrete: BONSAI's median solution sits consistently to the lower-left of the alternatives (fewer active dimensions while still $\epsilon$-feasible), with IQR bars confirming the gap is robust across replications.
+SEBO produces sparse solutions but at significantly higher wall-time cost than BONSAI, with no consistent advantage in sparsity--quality trade-off and substantially worse performance on mixed-discrete problems.
+On synthetic benchmarks in Figure~\ref{fig:synthetic}, BONSAI recovers near-optimal solutions at or close to the true number of relevant parameters; standard BO achieves strong objective values via dense changes, while BONSAI yields better objective/HV at comparable sparsity.
+IR and ER also find near-optimal sparse solutions, but IR fails on Hartmann 50d, and BONSAI outperforms ER on DTLZ2 50d.